-Blast away dirt and grime with this versatile cleaning must-have
+Blast away outdoor dirt with a versatile power washer

-Pressure washers make light work of many cleaning tasks; from cars to bikes, to garden furniture.
-They’re one of the most versatile outdoor power tools that you can keep to hand and are invaluable for keeping garden paving, patios and decks in good condition.
-You’ll also be reassured to know that using a pressure washer can help to reduce your water usage, as they use considerably less water compared to completing the same jobs with a standard hose pipe.
+Pressure washers make light work of many outdoor cleaning tasks; from cars to bikes, garden furniture to garden tools.
+They’re one of the most versatile garden power tools and are invaluable for keeping paving, patios and decking in good condition.
+Also known as power washers or jet washers, they use considerably less water than a standard garden hose when completing the same jobs - helping you to reduce your water usage.

-With the wide range of models that are available, it can be difficult to pinpoint the right one for your home and garden needs.
+With the wide range of models that are available, it can be difficult to pinpoint the right power washer for your home and garden needs.
 Thankfully, they all do essentially the same task, but some models are better adapted for certain uses.
+Let’s talk through the options to help you find the right pressure washer for you.

 Before you begin